isomerpages/moe-sls/_teacher-user-guide/Assess/(1) Mark Teacher Marked Quizzes.md

 </ol>
 <h2 id="-submit-a-teacher-marked-quiz-for-student-">Submit a Teacher-Marked Quiz for Student</h2>
 <hr>
 <p>When a student does not submit a Quiz, you can submit the Quiz on behalf of the student.
-This is useful in cases where students perform a task outside of SLS and you are using SLS to monitor and provide feedback.
+This is useful in cases where students perform a task outside of SLS and you are using SLS to monitor and provide comments.
 This can also be coupled with the <a target="_blank" href="/teacher-user-guide/author/add-rubrics-to-audio-and-free-response-questions/">Rubrics feature</a>.</p>
 <ol>
 <li>On the <strong>Monitor Assignment</strong> page, click on the name of the student to open the quiz.</li>
 <li>Proceed to the Quiz Completion page.</li>